Ucommune

 Ucommune has over 300 employees and 400,000 square meters of office space in 160 locations.
 The company provides community services to its 5,000 member companies and 609,000 individual members worldwide.

-Ucommune offers a digitally enhanced, staff-less and Internet-of-Things-enabled smart co-working experience for its tenants.
+Ucommune provides a modern co-working environment digitally and Internet-of-Things- enabled smart co-working experience for its tenants.
 Founder Mao Daqing views co-working as an way to take advantage of unused space and give opportunities to young entrepreneurs.

-Notable tenants of Ucommune include established start-ups such as ofo and Mobike.
+Notable tenants of Ucommune include established start-ups such as Ofo and Mobike.

-Founding & Expansion
+Founding and Expansion

 Ucommune was founded as UrWork in Beijing, China in 2015.
 The company changed its name to Ucommune in 2018 following a legal dispute over the name with WeWork, another co-working company.

 Mao Daqing, Ucommune's founder, left his job as a senior vice president at Chinese real estate developer Vanke in April 2015 to run Ucommune full-time.
 By the end 2015, Ucommune hosted 100 companies in its space.
 That number grew tenfold by the end of 2016.
 As of 2017, half of Ucommune's 4,000 resident companies were startups.
 The company shifted its focused to providing "community services" rather than simply renting space to entrepreneurs in December 2017.

 In May 2017, the then-named UrWork raised 58 million dollars for expansion leading it to be called the "biggest obstacle to WeWork's dominance in the China market."

 Ucommune, then known as UrWork, opened its first overseas co-working space in Singapore in June 2017.

 In January and April 2018, Ucommune opened offices in Hong Kong and Taiwan, respectively.
 In April 2018, the company opened its second coworking space in Singapore.
 In March 2018, Ucommune opened its first location in New York City, in a tie-up with Serendipity Labs.
 The joint venture is aimed at helping Ucommune cater to Chinese businesspeople doing business in the US, and will also give the US-based Serendipity Labs a foothold in the China market by allowing its members access to Ucommune's co-working spaces there.

 In an interview with Forbes magazine, Ucommune founder Mao said that 80% of the company's locations had already turned a profit.

 In June 2018, Ucommune expanded its operations in China with a 300 million RMB buyout of rival Workingdom.
 This followed on the heels of WeWork's April 2018 purchase of Naked Hub, one of the largest co-working space operators in China.

 In August 2018, Ucommune announced it would expand into 50 more cities before the end of the year while seeking 200 million dollars in further funding.
-The same month, Ucommune announced a new partnership with real estate developer RK Properties to improve their offerings and develop community spaces.
+The same month, Ucommune formed a new partnership with real estate developer RK Properties.